The Best Free Asana Alternative

-It was first created at Facebook as a tool to help people collaborate on projects more efficiently.
+The product first created at Facebook as a collaboration tool to help people work on projects more efficiently.
 Codenamed ‘Tasks’, the tool was created by Dustin Moskovitz, who was a co-founder at Facebook, and Justin Rosenstein, an ex-engineer at Facebook.

 ‘Tasks’ was created because Moskovitz and Rosenstein both realized that it took more time to plan and coordinate work than actually getting work done.
 The duo left Facebook to co-found Asana in 2008 when they found out that this was a common problem that affected everyone else and not just Facebook employees.

 Mark Zuckerberg was an early investor in Asana, and the company had steadily increased its popularity over time.
 In 2018, Asana raised $125 million in a Series D and Series E funding round to help the company expand globally.